 Ways to use boneless turkey breast

-- Make this rolled turkey breast instead of a traditional full size bone in skin on turkey
+- You can make this rolled turkey breast instead of a traditional full size bone in skin on turkey.

-- Use it as lunch meat – it’s perfectly juicy and not dry at all, unlike the usual dry leftover turkey
+- I use it as lunch meat because it’s perfectly juicy and not dry at all, unlike the usual dry leftover turkey.

-- Make boneless turkey breast for a weeknight dinner and prepare a gravy to dip the slices in – yummy!
+- Make boneless turkey breast for a weeknight dinner and prepare a gravy to dip the slices in.
+So yummy!

-- Serve this amazing rolled turkey breast for Christmas!
+- Finally, you can serve this amazing rolled turkey breast for Christmas!

-The beauty of this boneless turkey recipe is that it can be made two days ahead with no loss of flavor or moisture!
-And this roasted rolled turkey breast had a lot more flavor than our usual recipe for the entire bird.
+The beauty of this boneless turkey recipe is that you can make it two days ahead.
+And with no loss of flavor or moisture!
+Besides it will have a lot more flavor than the usual recipe for the entire bird.

 What makes this rolled roasted turkey breast so flavorful